lmflolo/portfolio-project-1/README.md

 ![Nav Bar](assets/documentation/readme-navbar.PNG)

 #### The Hero Section ####
-- The Hero section includes a background image with text overlay to allow the user to see at a glance what the business is about.
+- The Hero section includes a background image with text overlay to allow the user to see/read at a glance what the business is about.
 - This section introduces the user to Modern Annex with an eye-catching image and title to grab their attention.

 ![Hero Section](assets/documentation/readme-hero-section.png)